-The Birmingham Safeguarding Children Partnership are supporting a three-month pilot of a proposed Child Exploitation Regional Screening Tool.
+The Birmingham Safeguarding Children Partnership are supporting a pilot of a proposed Child Exploitation Regional Screening Tool.
 The screening tool has been updated to include both criminal exploitation and child sexual exploitation and is available to all practitioners working with children and young people.

 At the end of the pilot, feedback will be requested from exploitation leads within the city with the findings being used to inform future development of the screening tool.

 The screening tool and guidance can be accessed via the links below: